Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

 The Preface

-The drive to Summer Blossom Trailhead last week was rough.
-So this week, we wanted relaxation, at least the driving part.
+The drive to Summer Blossom Trailhead through Copper Ridge last week was rough.
+So this week, I wanted something relaxing and enjoyable, at least the driving part.
 Then I looked to Gilbert Peak in Goat Rocks Wilderness.

-The initial plan was to make the famous climb a day trip.
-Then we’d drive out to visit Tiffany Mountain the day after.
-But we needed to change plans at the last minute.
+The initial plan was to make the famous climb a long day trip.
+Then, we’d still have another day to climb Tiffany Mountain the morning after.
+But we needed to change plans at the last minute due to unforeseen conditions.

 This way to Tiffany Mountain